UNDERGRADUATE PROGRAM IN ELECTRICAL ENGINEERING (AEELEBASC)

 ECE Program Requirements

-1. BREADTH REQUIREMENT: A minimum of four kernel courses, each in a different area, must be chosen.
+1. BREADTH REQUIREMENT: A minimum of three kernel courses from Group A and one kernel course from Group B, must be chosen.

-2. DEPTH REQUIREMENT: Select at least two areas from which one kernel course has been chosen.
-In each of these two areas, two additional technical courses must be chosen.
-Kernel courses may also be chosen to meet this requirement.
+2. DEPTH REQUIREMENT: Select two additional courses from Group A and two additional courses from Group B. Kernel courses may also be chosen to meet this requirement.

-4. CAPSTONE REQUIREMENT: The Design Project, ECE496Y1, must be taken in fourth year.
+4. CAPSTONE REQUIREMENT: A Design Project must be taken in fourth year.
+This requirement can be satisfied by enrolling in one of the following courses: ECE496Y1, APS490Y1, and BME498Y1 (please note: only students registered in the Biomedical Engineering minor are eligible for BME498Y1).
 To be eligible to register for the capstone course, you must have at least 7 technical electives or 6 technical electives plus ECE472H1.

 5. MATH/SCIENCE REQUIREMENT: At least one course from the Math/Science area must be chosen.

-6. TECHNICAL ELECTIVE REQUIREMENT: A minimum of three additional ECE technical courses must be chosen from any of the six areas of study.
+6. TECHNICAL ELECTIVE REQUIREMENT: A minimum of three additional ECE technical courses must be chosen from any of the three Groups of courses.
 With approval from ECE, one of the technical electives can be taken from another department.
 Only 300, 400 and 500 level courses can be used as a technical elective.

-7. FREE ELECTIVE REQUIREMENT: One is required and may be a technical or a non-technical course.
+7. FREE ELECTIVE REQUIREMENT: One is required and may be an ECE course or a non-technical (CS/HSS).

 8. COMPLEMENTARY STUDIES REQUIREMENT: In each of terms 3F, 3S, 4F, and 4S, a complementary studies course must be taken.
 Of the four complementary studies courses, a minimum of two must be humanities and social science (HSS) courses chosen from an approved list on the Registrar's website: http://www.undergrad.engineering.utoronto.ca/Office_of_the_Registrar/Electives.htm